Antique firearms: Identifying pre-1899 antiques

 Since it is the date of manufacture of the receiver that is relevant to identifying a firearm as antique or modern, it is possible to have a weapon with date marks post-1898 but still be considered an antique firearm.
 For example, some Finnish M39 (Ukko-Pekka) Mosin–Nagant rifles with hexagonal profile receivers are considered antique because some were built on receivers dated pre-1899, even though the rifle itself was adopted in 1939.
 Many of these were assembled using a mix of old round and "hex" receivers from then on, until as late as the 1970s.
 To be identified as pre-1899, however, Mosin–Nagants that have been re-barreled must be disassembled to see the date stamps on their tangs.
 A similar situation exists for 7.65mm Mauser Turkish Model 1893 bolt rifles, most of which were re-arsenalized at the Ankara arsenal in the 1940s, and rechambered to 8×57mm Mauser.
 Despite this re-arsenalization and rechambering, they are still considered antiques under US law as all rifles of that model were manufactured between 1893 and 1896.
 Likewise, all firearms produced by Ludwig Loewe & Co.
 A.G., which are marked "Ludwig Loewe" or "Loewe, Berlin", are antiques.
 This is because Ludwig Loewe was merged into Deutsche Waffen und Munitionsfabriken in 1897, and the Loewe name was no longer used after the merger.

-In United States vs. Kirvan (1996), the defendant used a replica of an antique .44 caliber black powder revolver in several bank robberies.
-On being apprehended, he was charged with "bank robbery", "armed bank robbery", and "carrying or using a firearm in connection with a crime of violence".
-However, the firearms charge was dropped before trial by the prosecution and Kirvan was only convicted of bank robbery and armed bank robbery.
-Nevertheless during his sentencing hearing, the probation department recommended a five-level upward adjustment to his sentence due to the use of a firearm, instead of a three-level adjustment for brandishing a dangerous weapon.
-Kirvan appealed the five-level adjustment, arguing that the antique replica weapon was not a "firearm" for sentencing purposes.
-However, the appellate court stated, "...[an] armed robbery is no less serious by virtue of the fact that the culprit happened to brandish an old or valuable pistol instead of a new one, although the crime might be more exotic or newsworthy...".
-The Appeals Court held that an antique gun was still a “firearm” for purposes of the sentencing enhancement, and affirmed the increased sentence.
+In United States vs. Kirvan (1996), which involved an antique replica weapon, a U.S. Court of Appeals held that an antique gun was still a "firearm" for purposes of a sentencing enhancement, saying:

+Like a rose, which “[b]y any other name would smell as sweet,” William Shakespeare, Romeo and Juliet act II, sc.
+2, line 44 (W.J.
+Craig ed., Oxford Univ.
+Press 1928), so Kirvan's firearm, be it new or antique, could kill as well.